emilysas/CV/README.md

 # Emily Sas

-Currently a Software Engineer with comparethemarket.com, I am committed to writing clean code through test-driven development (upon the subject of which I recently gave a company wide training day).
+Having originally joined comparethemarket.com as a Junior Software Engineer in May 2015, I have since been promoted to Software Engineer.
+I am committed to writing clean code through test-driven development (upon the subject of which I recently gave a company-wide training day).
 Whilst I have a background in object oriented design, I am currently learning functional programming via the Martin Odersky course Functional Programming in Scala.
 I care deeply about code quality and derive great satisfaction from writing elegant code.
-I'm looking for a 4 day per week, in an agile environment, that will allow me to build skills in new languages and platforms.
+I am highly pro-active, and enjoy organising talks and events in the workplace.
+I'm looking for a 4-day per week software engineer position, in an agile environment, that will allow me to build skills in new languages and platforms.

 ## Skills

 ### Programming

-Whilst I am most familiar with C# (ASP.NET and Web API) and Angular.js, I have a background in Ruby (Rails and Sinatra) and some experience of Node.js.
-I have also dabbled with Clojure, and am currently learning Scala.
-I am committed to practicing both TDD and BDD, following the SOLID principles and writing clean code.
+Whilst I am most familiar with C# (ASP.NET and Web API) and Angular.js, I have a background in Ruby (Rails and Sinatra), some experience of Node.js, have also dabbled with Clojure, and am currently learning Scala.
+I am committed to practicing both TDD and BDD, following the SOLID principles, and writing clean code.
 I believe that in following these principles I can help ensure that my code is TRUE (transferable, readable, usable and exemplery) and, more importantly, that it is easy to maintain and to change.

-* I am currently a member of the comparethemarket.com Functional Programming Guild, where I am advocating the use of Scala as part of our new microservices architecture.
+* I am currently a member of the comparethemarket.com Functional Programming Guild, where I am researching the possibility of using Scala as part of our new microservices architecture.
 * I am known for writing clean and well tested code.
+* I have leapt at the chance to attend training sessions such as: Mobbing with Woody Zuill; Hack Yourself First with Troy Hunt; Behaviour Driven Development with Seb Rose; and training in the use of tools such as Docker, New Relic and Splunk.
 * I am currently enrolled on Martin Odersky's course 'Functional Programming Principles in Scala' via [Coursera](https://class.coursera.org/progfun-004) in order to gain a better understanding of both Scala and functional programming.

 ### Problem Solving